Whether you are on a strict diet or just naturally curious about the food in Iceland, I’ve got you covered!

 Another food I didn’t get to eat was Hrútspungar (Rams testicles).
 The story goes that in the poverty ridden times of Iceland, the thought process people had was to not be wasteful.
 As it turned out, they really didn’t waste anything, so Ram’s balls were saved, pressed, pickled, and eaten.
 You really can’t make this stuff up, and for the sake that there may be children reading about Iceland for school work, I’m not going to insert a pic of Ram’s testicles here in any fashion.

 Be ready for a ton of bread.
 A lot of dark rye, in fact.
+Rye bread is a quintessential component of Icelandic cuisine, known for its cultural importance and versatility in meals.
 However, unlike in the USA, the bread is gluten free and much better for you.
 I figured I’d bloat up after consuming more bread than I have in years, all over the course of a weekend, but this wasn’t the case.
 It’s amazing.

 You’ll also find an abundance of lamb.
 I don’t enjoy lamb, so I have nothing to report.
 However, more than one local mentioned to me that their lamb is the “best lamb in the world.”
 Apparently they are free roam, which makes them more tasty.
+Icelandic lamb is of premium quality due to its free-range grazing on natural vegetation and holds significant value in local cuisine.
 I’ll just believe them.

 Fish are very popular as well, and you’ll find fish of many varieties across Iceland.
+The high quality and variety of Icelandic fish, including common species like langoustine, cod, and haddock, are noteworthy.
 Arctic Char was very delicious, but as my friend would say “you can get that at Nobu.”
 Yeah, because we go there all the time, you know.

 If you ever have questions about Iceland or Icelandic food, simply drop me a comment below, I’m more than happy to answer any questions.